-QUALITY ASSURANCE FOR WEB & MOBILE
+QUALITY ASSURANCE FOR INTERACTIVE CONTENT

 The skillful team of QA professionals is on your side to refine the most complex educational solution.
 To create resources of the best quality, Competentum tests the software in the most rigorous way, using different approaches for superior results.